DavidFraifer/DavidFraifer/README.md

 ## 🏆 Achievements:

 - 🎓 Graduated with a degree in **Information Systems Engineering UAH**
-- 🧠 Delfhos: Simplifying deep learning for small and medium-sized businesses.
+- 🧠 Delfhos: Simplifying **deep learning** for small and medium-sized businesses.
-- 🔍 Research on financial and business analysis.
+- 🔍 Research on financial and **business analysis**.

 ---